For urgent consular assistance call

 Get local advice before entering areas after a natural disaster.

 In September 2019, Hurricane Dorian caused severe damage to the Abaco Islands and Grand Bahama.
-Arrange your accommodation before you travel and seek local advice on any continued disruption that could affect your individual itinerary.
+Arrange your accommodation before travelling and seek local advice on any ongoing disruption from this hurricane that could affect your itinerary.
 All other islands in The Bahamas remain unaffected.

 The hurricane season in The Bahamas is from June to November.
 Tropical storms and hurricanes can also happen in other months.
 Landslides, mudslides and flooding can occur.